-- 6.7.7 The approach to developing options for strategic access management and monitoring is well established in the Thames Basin.
+- 6.7.4 The approach to developing options for strategic access management and monitoring is well established in the Thames Basin.
 For each of the SPAs, a plan has been developed which sets out the access management works required on the SPA to mitigate the effect of development, along with a programme for monitoring the impact of visitors on the SPA.
 Each plan has been written by site managers and approved by Natural England.
 These plans are also in perpetuity.
-The plans produced have been priced and the cost is used to calculate a tariff for developer contributions. - 6.7.8 It is recommended that a similar approach is adopted for Ashdown Forest.
+The plans produced are priced and the cost is used to calculate the sum required from CIL. - 6.7.5 It is recommended that a similar approach is adopted for Ashdown Forest.
 In order to take this forward, an access management strategy and associated programme of works will need to be set out for the site.
 This should be led by the Conservators of Ashdown Forest, in association with Mid Sussex District Council, Natural England and Wealden District Council.
 The strategy should include a programme of monitoring to check the effectiveness of measures.
-Both the access works and the monitoring will need to be detailed and have costs associated with them.
-These costs can then be used to determine a tariff which would be payable from all new residential development within the 7km zone of influence. - 6.7.9 In the Thames Basin, the tariff approach varies; some authorities charge a set tariff irrespective of dwelling size, whilst others use a ratchet tariff based on dwelling size or number of bedrooms (as applied with the approach to SANG).
-From assessing these different approaches, it seems logical that the access management and monitoring tariff should be approached in the same way as the SANG tariff, i.e. an increase in the tariff in relation to dwelling size.
+Both the access works and the monitoring will need to be detailed and have costs attached to them.